climberger/playground-scrapy/readme.md

 Create Anaconda environment with the environment.yml: **conda env create -f environment.yml**

+Currently, a docker compose is used to deploy a MySQL instance.
+The mapped port used in the code is not the default MySQL port.

 ## Issues

 * I had following error message while using mysql connector mysql-connector-python: "ModuleNotFoundError: No module named 'mysql'".
 Maybe it was caused by using mysql-connector-python version 2.0.4.
 The error was gone after setting up to version 8.0.16